douglasnaphas/aws-github-oidc/README.md

 ## How to use this
 There are probably multiple ways to set up OIDC authentication between GitHub and AWS.

-My preferred way is to use this repo to (1) deploy one OIDC provider per AWS account, (2) deploy one role either per repo or per branch, and (3) use [configure-aws-credentials](https://github.com/aws-actions/configure-aws-credentials) with the deployed role as the `role-to-assume`.
+My preferred way is to use this repo to (1) deploy one OIDC provider per AWS account, (2) deploy roles using GitHubOIDCRoleStack, and (3) use [configure-aws-credentials](https://github.com/aws-actions/configure-aws-credentials) with the deployed role as the `role-to-assume`.

 (1) and (2) are done from the command line on your computer, not from GitHub Actions and not through automation.
 They are the initial one-off steps that you do to get up and running with automated deployments.
 They take the place of one-off steps like creating a user and saving its AWS access key ID and AWS secret access key in GitHub Actions Secrets that prevailed before the AWS GitHub OIDC integration.